 You must the way men greet each other by touching their nose tips.
 You can pick up some tips on the coffee ritual.

 Heart of Sharjah is not really a museum but a historical preservation and restoration project.
 It aims to revive the old heritage structures and also build new buildings with the ethnic architecture of Sharjah.
 The displays here take you through the drawing and photographs of the heritage quarters of Sharjah.

 As the name suggests this museum focusses on the nuances of Islamic civilization including the Islamic Art.
 I do not understand Islam much, so cannot comment on the displays.
 However, I loved the long building that was a market or a Souk once upon a time and is now is a well-designed museum.
 When you stand in the center and look at the arched walkway with rooms on either side, you inadvertently think of a bustling market.

 I liked the display of potteries, paintings, and calligraphy at this museum.
 There is a history of sailing, shipbuilding, and medical procedures.

 The best part of this museum is the ceiling of the central dome where the constellations of the sky have been painted.
-In bright blue color, it can give you an illusion of looking at the night sky.
+In a bright blue color, it can give you an illusion of looking at the night sky.
 The 12 zodiac signs are painted in a circle.
 Thankfully there are chairs in this chamber for you to sit and look up.

-I also enjoyed the displays that explained the making of rose water – explaining how the rose essence is extracted using series of interconnected glass tubes.
+I also enjoyed the displays that explained the making of rose water – explaining how the rose essence is extracted using a series of interconnected glass tubes.

 Sharjah Fort or Al Hisn Museum